jixxed/StationeersMods/doc/CREATE-MOD-UNITY.md

 The TextMeshPro package requirement is included in the project definition, so after the project is opened in Unity, the package is automatically downloaded and the folder above should become available.

 **This is a one time patch**, since every new project will use the files from that location.
+It is recommended to delete your project and start again after this one time patch, since your current project still holds a bad copy of TMP.

 ### Building the project
 To build the mod you can open the exporter from the menu